AlexanderGomes/Daycare/readme.md

 this application is a personal daycare system that I did for my family, currently receive $12k in monthly payments, which made managing everything much easier,  no more keeping information on paper about who’s going to come this week,  who paid, etc. now all that my parents need to do is use four buttons, check-in, check-out, late and generate registration code.

-2024 - most users stopped using but we still have a few that need the payment plan 2024 total payments = 130k
+2024 - most users stopped using but we still have a few that need the payment plan, total payments = 130k

 <img width="1040" alt="dashboard" src="https://user-images.githubusercontent.com/98370540/216496234-2a92e76f-51a6-4109-901e-488f16a5ea64.png">
 <img width="1440" alt="managment" src="https://user-images.githubusercontent.com/98370540/216496954-a983510d-7852-44af-8ac2-52a10569901f.png">